Israel Katz: Political career

+Hacking incident

+On 11 September 2025, an unnamed Turkish hacking group was able to obtain his phone number and managed to have a brief video call with him.
+During the call, one of the hackers hurled insults at Katz and took a screenshot before Katz ended the interaction.
+The Turkish group also published an image showing several messages that were sent to Katz on WhatsApp, with the first message stated in Hebrew: "Hey Katz, never forget this, your death is near, we are the defenders of Qassam, we will bury you and your country in history," referring to the Al-Qassam Brigades, the military wing of Hamas.
+Two other messages in Turkish were sent to Katz before being blocked read: "What the hell happened?" and "Did you block me, dog?"

-Views
+Views and opinions

 Peace and security

 On peace and security matters, Katz is considered to be a hardliner in the Israeli government.
 He takes an annexationist view of the West Bank: he supports continued settlement construction, extending full Israeli sovereignty to the West Bank, and severing all relations with the Palestinian Authority.
 He opposes the two-state solution and the creation of a Palestinian state in any form, which he regards as unacceptable considering "our rights to this land".
 Instead, Katz favors the creation of an autonomous Palestinian entity "with Jordanian civil and political affiliation", and connecting the Gaza Strip to Egypt.
 He opposes any territorial retreat from the Golan Heights, captured from Syria during the Six-Day War, deeming it "an integral part of Israel and vital for its security and protection."

+In 2024, Katz declared United Nations Secretary-General António Guterres persona non grata in Israel for not condemning the October 2024 Iranian strikes against Israel in a statement on the Middle East conflict.

+On 5 November 2024, it was announced he would be nominated to the role of Defense Minister by Netanyahu, replacing Yoav Gallant, who was fired.